borjaRivera/PDF-stego/README.md

 In the DECODE option, user must provide the PDF name which contains the secret encoded on it and then, specify the Verification PIN which was generated during the encoding.
 If the PIN is correct, the message will be shown to him.

 ## Authors & Contributors
-Borja Rivera González
+Borja Rivera González,
-Alejandro Rivera Horrillo
+Alejandro Rivera Horrillo,
-Mario Villapalos Campeño
+Mario Villapalos Campeño,
 Javier Rodrigo Martín

 ## License